morimekta/providence/src/site/markdown/services.md

 #### Virtual Messages

-Each service method will generate a virtual `params` struct, and each non-oneway service method will generate a virtual `response` struct.
+Each service method will generate a virtual `params` struct, and each non-oneway service method will generate a virtual `response` union.
-These structs are used to handle the actual communication for the service method call.
+These messages are used to wrap the called params and response data for the service method call.

 The `params` struct is essentially mimicking the method params as a struct.